-The second mistake is pitching the chin forward.
+Another mistake is pitching the chin forward.
 It kind of looks like a PEZ dispenser head where the chin is far forward and the cervical spine excessively arches.
 You can fix this issue similarly to the last one.
 First, draw your shoulder blades down the back.
 Next, keep that smile across your collarbone so you’re not dipping into the shoulders and pitching your head forward.

-Finally, the third mistake is a “booty pop,” aka sticking your butt in the air.
+Finally, the last mistake is a “booty pop,” aka sticking your butt in the air.
 Remember that you want your hips to be at shoulder height.
 So drop your hips down, lift the belly, and keep working the upper back.